 Mention the location of the report to be placed after the execution completed in "Store report at".

-Mention the location of AppConfig file through "Config file location" which is having all configuration details to run the DB/API automation tests.
+Mention the location of AppConfig file through "App Config file " which is having all configuration details to run the DB/API automation tests.

 Sample Appconfig.ini entries: